 1. Usborne Farmyard Tales

 With a simple language used and uncomplicated storylines, Usborne Farmyard Tales.
-It tells of a family adventures of various farmyard scenarios.
-It has scenes that can help you kids to be familiar with numbers and colors.
+It tells of family adventures of various farmyard scenarios.
+It has scenes that can help your kids to be familiar with numbers and colors.

 2. The Mixed-up Chameleon

 This book is about a chameleon who goes on a zoo trip and wishes to have every cool feature of animals he admired on the trip and have it magically appeared on him.
 When the time comes that he needs to be himself, he suddenly realized that being himself as a chameleon is happier than being something else.

 Made by one of the best authors of children’s books, Eric Carle’s The Mixed-up Chameleon is a fun way to teach your child to be comfortable with their own identity.

 3. Pop Up Garden

 Let your kid enjoy the 3D garden right at her book!
 This book is very interactive for kids, because it doesn’t just come with a story, you can also ask your kids about the name of different things he can find in the garden book.